jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 Darth CD was living a art story.
 He couldn't solve a problem, making money from the internet, but he didn't want to give up his place as a hero.
 Thus his story was one of self-importance and complaining about his inability to act.
 He used spectacle, lawsuits, media interviews, marketing compaigns to try and make CD's stay cool, to try and distract the masses from a better tool.

 A hero in a classic story would have let someone else try.
 Which is what history did, Steve Jobs, and the other people behind iPods, iTunes, and now Spotify.

+## Prologue

+Yet when I wrote this book I used VS Code, Quora, Wikipedia, Betterworldbooks, and other digital tools for free or just about.
+When I needed some editing help and cool illustrations it was a click away on 99 Designs and Upwork.
+No meetings, no resumes, no office politics.
+I told people my problem, used chat, email, Figma and Word, and boom, like magic, world class drawings and a book that is far more readable.
+Best yet, I'm not their boss but collaborator.

+And I literally live next to a college specializing in creative writing and illustration.
+Yet the digital economy is easier and cheaper then trying to work with them.
+They're filled with adminstrators, bureaucrats, and teachers who live to delegate work.

+    As a kid I helped my family clean office buildings, warehouses, and factories.
+My job was to pick up garbages and blueboxes.
+A simple job I got done before reading PC Gamer.
+Blue collar people usually cleaned up after themselves.
+Offices not so much.
+They didn't like "working beneath them".

+    Later on, when I was the working in warehouses, factories, and offices, I saw the same thing.
+In one office job the cleaners were short staffed.
+Layers of management spent hours in meetings and eventually emailed out this:

+    >We are working through some issues with our office garbage pickup.
+As a result some of our bins have not been emptied.
+If you see that the bin is full, please refrain from adding more to the bin.
+Thank you for your patience.
+I am working on getting this resolved.

+    At nine I had the problem figured out.

+    Funny until you realize people who _want_ to delegate work control huge parts of our economy.
+They like old technology because it gives them the stream of problems they get to manage.
+And they know digital tools threaten their status.